jvalue/jayvee/rfc/0020-table-value-types/README.md

 ## Alternatives

+- There are different approaches to handling the nested value types:
+  - Forbid using nested value types as table schema definitions
+  - Save nested value types as dictionaries and serialize to JSON when writing to a database

 ## Possible Future Changes/Enhancements

-- Use foreign keys to represent nested value types.
+- Use foreign keys to represent nested value types when writing to a database.
 - Allow inlining the transform and value type definitions into the TableInterpreter definition